-The Jumpstart our Business Startups Act of 2012, or the JOBS Act, permits an "emerging growth company" such as us to take advantage of an extended transition period to comply with new or revised accounting standards.
+The Jumpstart our Business Startups Act of 2012, or the JOBS Act, permits an "emerging growth company" such as the Company to take advantage of an extended transition period to comply with new or revised accounting standards.
 This allows an emerging growth company to delay adoption of certain accounting standards until those standards would otherwise apply to private companies.
-The Company has elected to avail ourselves of this exemption from new or revised accounting standards.
-We have, however, elected to early-adopt certain new or revised accounting standards as of dates that may or may not coincide with the effective dates of public companies.
+The Company has elected this exemption from new or revised accounting standards.
+The Company has, however, elected to early-adopt certain new or revised accounting standards as of dates that may or may not coincide with the effective dates of public companies.